Qovery/documentation/website/docs/using-qovery/configuration/environment-variable.md

 ## Additional Rules

-* Environment variable keys should use only alphanumeric characters, and the underscore character (_) to ensure that they are accessible from all programming languages.
+* Environment variable keys should use only alphanumeric characters and the underscore character (_) to ensure they are accessible from all programming languages.
 Environment variable keys should not include the hyphen character.
 * Environment variable keys should not begin with a double underscore (__).
 * An environment variable’s key should not begin with QOVERY_ unless it is set by the Qovery platform itself.